IBM/SalesEnablement-COS-L3/docs/Part 3/03 ClickThru.md

 17. Click the **default** option in the key ring pull-down menu.
 18. Click **Add key**.

-In the next part of the demonstration guide, learn how to create an **Activity Tracker** instance..
+In the next part of the demonstration guide, learn how to create a **Service authorization** between the COS service instance and the Key Protect service instance.